kaldor/pugpig-boilerplate/README.md

 * Ruby - installed by default on OSX
 * Compass - gem install compass
 * Compass Normalize - gem install compass-normalize

+Before trying to use any Yeoman commands within the project, you will need to run:

+npm install

+To install the node module dependencies for the project.
+Once this is done, run:

+yeoman server

+To kick start the local server (no more refreshing!)